bertkesj/EpiFunctions/README.md

 specification of the relative risk (RR) function as the traditional log-linear from: \[RR = exp(b \* exposure)\] as well as a linear form:
 \[RR = (1 + b \* exposure)\] commonly used in radiation research to
 cacluate Excess Relative Risk (ERR).
+Additionally, it provides options for the calculation of profile likelihood confidence intervals (vs the traditional Wald-based confidence intervales).

 Additionally, tools are provided to implement each regression in the presence of time-dependent exposures.